-Separate accommodation for vulnerable asylum seekers was missing.
-For example single women and unaccompanied girls were usually held together in a sector with families (and therefore men and boys), and in general there were no private women-only places.
-Here was no adequate support provided for victims of domestic violence, victims of torture and traumatised asylum seekers.
+and in general there were no private women-only places.
+440 There was no adequate support provided for victims of domestic violence, victims of torture and traumatised asylum seekers.
 Special needs of LGBTI people were not taken into account.
 The transit zones were not equipped to meet the needs of persons with mental or physical disabilities.
 For example, the HHC obtained an interim measure under Rule 39 in a case of an Iraqi family of six, with a 10-year-old child who was unable to use her limbs and was confined to a wheelchair.
 She was completely dependent on her parents in all aspects of everyday life and she faced severe difficulties living in the transit zone.

-The Hungarian Helsinki Committee has already submitted 15 requests for interim measures under Rule 39 of the Rules of Court of the European Court of Human Rights in order to obtain the release of vulnerable asylum seekers from the transit zones (14 families and one unaccompanied minor).
+The Hungarian Helsinki Committee submitted 15 requests for interim measures under Rule 39 of the Rules of Court of the European Court of Human Rights in order to obtain the release of vulnerable asylum seekers from the transit zones (14 families and one unaccompanied minor).
 All 15 interim measures were granted by the Court, and the Court requested the Hungarian government to place the applicants, as soon as possible, in conditions respecting Article 3 ECHR (see Detention of Vulnerable Applicants).
-In 2019, the HHC obtained 6 such interim measure.
+In 2019, the HHC obtained 6 such interim measures.